maxharlow/tutorials/getting-started/README.md

 ### Windows

-If you have Windows 10, we first need to get the 'Windows Subsystem for Linux' by following these [installation instructions](https://docs.microsoft.com/en-gb/windows/wsl/install-win10).
-Choose the Ubuntu Linux distribution.
-To get to the terminal afterwards open Command Prompt from the Start menu then enter `bash`.

-If you have an older version of Windows, you will need to [download and install Cygwin](https://cygwin.com/install.html).
-At the 'select packages' screen search for `lynx` and `wget`, and tick their boxes before continuing.
-To get to the terminal afterwards open Cygwin from the Start menu.

-The first time you open it you should set Cygwin to use your Windows home directory:

-    $ echo 'db_home: windows' >> /etc/nsswitch.conf

-Then close and reopen Cygwin so the change takes effect.

-### Linux

-The terminal can be in different places depending on what Linux distribution you are running.
-On Ubuntu, open the Dash by clicking the Ubuntu icon in the top left, type 'terminal', and select the Terminal app from the results that appear.
+Search for 'Windows Terminal' from the taskbar.
+For some tasks you will need to right-click it, then click 'run as administrator'.
+If you can't find it, [install it from the Microsoft Store](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701).
+However, you now have two options for how to proceed.

+One option is to use the Windows Terminal as it is -- known as Command Prompt.
+This is not commonly used, and most tutorials you come across won't mention it -- so most of the specific commands you need to type are a bit different.
+So your first option, and the quickest, is just to learn those commands instead.

+If you have Windows 10 or later, a better option -- though one that takes longer to set up -- is to install something called Windows Subsystem for Linux, or WSL.
+To do this make sure you have opened Windows Terminal as an administrator, then run:

+    $ wsl --install

+This will start the installation process, which takes a while.
+You will need to restart your computer mid-way.

+Once that has completed, open Windows Terminal, click the down-arrow to open the settings, then in the startup section change the default profile to the WSL option.
+Now, when you open the Windows Terminal it will use WSL.

 Essentials of the terminal
 --------------------------

-The terminal is a text-based interface that lets you navigate through your files and folders (aka. directories) and run commands.
+The terminal is a text-based interface that lets you navigate through your files and folders (aka. directories) and run terminal-based tools.

-The `$` symbol indicates the start of a terminal command -- you don't type that though.
-If you look at your terminal there should be a `$` at the start of each line already.
+The `$` symbol indicates this is a terminal command -- you don't type that though.
+If you look at your terminal there is typically a `$` at the start of each line.

 #### Where am I currently?